robOcity/robocity.github.com/content/posts/updating-the-blog.md

 1. Change to the output directory by running `cd output`
 1. Open `http://localhost:8000` in your browser and review your blogs appearance
 1. Keep editing and refreshing to see your latest changes
-1. Control-c to halt `python -m http.server 8000`
+1. Control-c to halt `python -m http.server 8000` process

 ## Publishing to Github Pages